shadow81627/daim/content/blog/git-workflow.md

 git merge --no-ff ISSUE-123-awesome-feature
 ```

 If you followed the advice above and you have used rebase to keep your feature branch up to date, the actual merge commit will not include any changes; this is cool!
-The merge commit becomes just a marker that stores the context about the feature branch.
+The merge commit becomes a marker that stores the context about the feature branch.

 ## Useful .gitconfig option to toggle